sudheera96/Orchestrate-Redshift-ETL-using-AWS-Glue-and-Step-Functions/AWS_VPC.md

   # Creation of Route Tables

- 24. Now create route table, select on route tables we observer route table with our created VPC which is created automatically when we create VPC.
+ 24. Now create route table, select on route tables we observer route table with our created VPC name which is created automatically when we create VPC.
- 25. Now Click on routes obsereved route is for VPC and create routes for internet gateway and NAT gateway
+ 25. Now Click on routes obsereved route is for VPC i.e, local route where it provides IP's for things inside the VPC.
+So create routes for internet gateway and NAT gateway
  26. Create route table for public subnet as 'my public route A' and then click on routes and edit routes provide 0.0.0.0/0 i.e what ever traffic from internet to public subnet should go through iinternet gateway.
 So select internetgateway also, which we created.
  27. Then assosiate public subnet A to this route table.
  28. Similary create other route table as 'my public route B' follow reest of steps and assosicate with public subnet B